Old Umtali – the second site

 By 1895, the town was thriving and comprised 75 men, 13 women and 9 children.
 As the town progressed and more building material was brought on their wagons from South Africa, the original primitive buildings of wattle and daub and iron disappeared.
 The new township gradually developed, three hundred stands were surveyed by Pickett and Fairbridge, the first surveyors to arrive.
 A sale took place in July 1892 - forty four stands were sold for a £1,396, the highest price being £56.

-A Sanitary Board was formed; there were five hotels, butchery and bakery, printing shop, banks, general stores, a church, school and a library containing five hundred books.
+A Sanitary Board was formed; there were five hotels, including the Hatfield run by Snodgrass and Miss Mitchell, the Avenue, Masaive and the Royal; two butcheries and two bakeries, a printing shop, the Standard Bank and the National Banks, the Manica Trading Company Store, Meikles Store and a soda water plant, a church, school and a library containing five hundred books.
 Water was transported from the Nygambo stream in a small water cart on two wheels, drawn by either oxen or donkeys.
 The animals became so used to their trips, backwards and forwards each day, that frequently the residents would see the cart loaded with empty paraffin tins, or an old rusty drum, making its way to the river without a driver; he would be sitting alongside the track with his pals having a chat!